 The bridge engineer of record is responsible for performing a stability analysis for prestressed concrete beams to ensure the design accounts for stresses and deformations induced during handling, transportation and erection.
-Perform the stability analysis in accordance with the Recommended Practice for Lateral Stability of Precast, Prestressed Concrete Bridge Girders (CB-02-16), including errata dated March 2020, published by the Precast Concrete Institute (PCI), as well as the User Manual for Calculating Lateral Stability of Precast, Prestressed Concrete Bridge Girders, Prestressed Concret use unpainted weathering steel that conforms to the requirements of AASHTO M 270 and BDM Section 16.2.1.3.
+Perform the stability analysis in accordance with the Recommended Practice for Lateral Stability of Precast, Prestressed Concrete Bridge Girders (CB-02-16), including errata dated March 2020, published by the Precast Concrete Institute (PCI), as well as the User Manual for Calculating Lateral Stability of Precast, Prestressed Concrete Bridge Girders (PCI publication CB-04-20).
+Input assumptions used in the analysis for handling and hauling shall be shown on the beam sheets in the final bridge plans.
+Verify assumptions for the hauling vehicle with the proposed precast fabricator for the project.